 In recent weeks Chorus has installed or upgraded fibre-fed cabinets in Kopu, Whenuakite and Hahei.
 A second Kopu cabinet, serving businesses by the roundabout that aren’t connected to the first cabinet, is due to be upgraded by the end of June.
 Two other Coromandel cabinets are also due to be upgraded by July.
 This means homes and businesses served by the copper phone lines running from those cabinets will have much better internet access, with speeds of more than 10 Mbps available through ADSL2+ (Asymetric Digital Subscriber Line) broadband.

 Kopu businesses also have the choice of VDSL (Very-high-speed Digital Subscriber Line) broadband, with speeds faster than 20 Mbps.
 Contact your broadband provider to see if they can offer you VDSL.
 In the meantime, Vodafone is progressing with building new fibre-connected cell phone towers or upgrading existing ones to provide high-speed wireless broadband and mobile coverage to more of the Coromandel.

-Upgrades to three other towers, in Opito Bay, Onemana and Colville, are due to be completed over the next 18 months or so and a further tower at Kaiaua that would improve coverage over the Firth of Thames, is due to be completed this year.
+Upgrades to three other towers, in Opito Bay, Onemana and Colville, are due to be completed over the next 18 months or so and a further tower at Kaiaua that would improve coverage over the Firth of Thames is due to be completed this year.
 In addition, a Hamilton-based firm called Lightwire has its own tower in Kopu that can deliver wireless broadband.
-Lightwire says its towers deliver broadband download speeds of 7-10 Mbps within a range of 20-25 kilometres.
+Lightwire says its towers deliver broadband download speeds of 7-10 Mbps within a range of 20-25 kilometers.

 To keep up with the latest on what is happening with broadband around the Coromandel go to www.tcdc.govt.nz/rbi.